pedrosnk/comic-quiz/README.md

 Comic Quiz
 =======

-this is an web app interface for the comic quiz project for mobile.
+this is an web app interface for the comic quiz project.